-- 1. The conversion from M.Sc. to PhD program to be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program. - 2.
-In the case when a student who moves to the Dual Degree Programme but cannot complete the requirements of a PhD, an exit option with the M. Sc. degree can be earned at the end of the final semester of the normal M.Sc.
-Programme by letting the M.Sc.
-Research Project be examined in the standard manner as per the requirements for the award of an M.Sc. degree. - 3.
-The enhancement in the scholarship, if any, from M.Sc. to PhD will be from the beginning of the fifth semester or from the date on which all requirements for the award of M.Sc. degree are fulfilled, whichever later.
+- 1. The conversion from M.Sc. to PhD program is to be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program. - 2.
+If the student opts for Dual Degree Programme but cannot complete the requirements of PhD, an exit option with the MSc degree can be earned at the end of the final semester of the normal MSc Programme by getting the MSc Research Project examined in the standard manner as per the requirements for the award of an MSc degree. - 3.
+The enhancement in the scholarship, if any, from MSc to PhD will be from the beginning of the fifth semester or from the date on which all requirements for the award of MSc degree are fulfilled, whichever is later.

-Course Structure for PhD Programme in Physics (during AY 2010-11 to 2012-13)
+Course Structure for PhD Programme in Physics (from AY 2010-11 to 2012-13)